nottrobin/docs/src/en/charms-ha.md

 juju bootstrap --config availability-sets-enabled=false azure mycloud
 ```

-!!!
-Note:
+[note]
 By disabling availability sets, you will lose Azure's SLA guarantees.
 See [Azure SLA][azure-sla] to learn how availability sets affect uptime
 guarantees.
+[/note]

 Once an environment has been bootstrapped, you cannot change whether it uses
 availability sets.
 You would have to tear it down and create a new